+Other notes

-Under the Public Sector Management Act 1994 the names of departments may be changed.
+1 Under the Public Sector Management Act 1994 the names of departments may be changed.
 At the time of this compilation the former Department of Conservation and Land Management is called the Department of Parks and Wildlife.

-4 Revoked by the West Coast Rock Lobster Management Plan Revocation Notice 2012 (see Gazette 21 Dec 2012 p.
+2 Revoked by the West Coast Rock Lobster Management Plan Revocation Notice 2012 (see Gazette 21 Dec 2012 p.
 6656).